 Matthew has been the Finance and Administration Manager for Pacific Homecare since 2016.
 He takes pride in serving the community by contributing in the way he can whether directly or indirectly.
 He studied at University of Auckland, Bachelor of Commerce, majoring in accounting and commercial law.

-Matthew's heritage is of Cook Island and NZ European.
+Matthew is of Cook Island and NZ European heritage.